On the chaos game of Iterated Function Systems: Introduction

-\end{enumerate} If the IFS is forward minimal we say that the IFS satisfies the probabilistic/deterministic chaos game. \end{defi} The sequences in $\Omega$ with dense orbit under the shift map are called \emph{disjunctives}.
-Notice that the set of such sequences have $\mathbb{P}$-probability one and its complement is a $\sigma$-porous set with respect to the Baire metric in $\Omega$~\cite{BL14}.
-The following result shows that, in fact, the simple existence of a sequence $\omega$ such that every point in the basin of attraction has dense $\omega$-fiberwise orbit in the attractor is enough to guarantee that for any disjunctive sequence we also draw the attractor.
-This brings to light that actually the deterministic chaos game does not depend on the probability $\mathbb{P}$ and explains the name \emph{deterministic} (or disjuntive chaos game) since the disjuntive sequences are a priori well known.
+\end{enumerate} If the IFS is forward minimal (consequently $A$ is the whole space and $\mathcal{B}^*_p(A)=A$) we simply say that the IFS is renderable by the probabilistic/deterministic chaos game. \end{defi} The sequences in $\Omega$ which have a dense orbit under the shift map $\sigma:\Omega \to \Omega$ are called \emph{disjunctive}.
+That is, the sequence $ \omega=\omega_1\omega_2\dots \in \Omega$ which contains all the finite words $\alpha=\alpha_1\dots\alpha_n \in \{1,\dots,k\}^n$ of length $n$, for all $n\geq 1$.
+Notice that the set consisting of all disjunctive sequences has $\mathbb{P}$-probability one and its complement is a $\sigma$-porous set with respect to the Baire metric in $\Omega$~\cite{BL14}.
+The following result shows that the existence of a sequence $\omega$ such that every point in the basin of attraction has dense $\omega$-fiberwise orbit on the self-similar set is enough to guarantee that for any disjunctive sequence we can also draw the quasi-attractor.
+This brings to light that actually the deterministic chaos game does not depend on the probability $\mathbb{P}$.
+This fact deradomizes the algorithm of the chaos game since disjunctive sequences in $\Omega$ are a priori well determined sequences.
+For this reason, the algorithm is called the deterministic chaos game (or disjunctive chaos game).